habiburrahman-mu/Dotnet-BackgroundWorkerExamples/README.md

 Hangfire is a popular open-source library for managing background jobs and scheduling tasks within .NET applications (including ASP.NET Core).

 **There are different types of jobs that are present in the Hangfire:**
-- **Fire-and-Forget Job:** Fire and Forget jobs are execute only one time after certain conditions that we provide.
+- **Fire-and-Forget Job:** Fire and Forget jobs are executed only one time after certain conditions that we provide.
-- **Delayed Job:** A delayed job is execute only once but after a specific interval of time.
+- **Delayed Job:** A delayed job is executed only once but after a specific interval of time.
-- **Recurring Job:** Recurring Job is execute many times after specified condition and time interval
+- **Recurring Job:** Recurring Job is executed many times after specified condition and time interval
-- **Continuous Job:** Continuation job is execute when its parent job is executed and finished.
+- **Continuous Job:** Continuation job is executed when its parent job is executed and finished.

 ### Implementation
 Implementation for Hangfire can be found in [HangfireExample](HangfireExample).

-In [`Program.cs`](HangfireExample/Program.cs), services and middleware related to Hangfire is configured.
+In [`Program.cs`](HangfireExample/Program.cs), services and middleware related to Hangfire are configured.
 ```C#
 builder.Services.AddHangfire(configuration => configuration
     .SetDataCompatibilityLevel(CompatibilityLevel.Version_170)